MauroRoda/MauroRoda/README.md

-## Olá!!
-Eu sou o Mauro, seja bem vindo ao meu perfil no GitHub...
+## Hi!!
+I'm Mauro, welcome to my profile on GitHub...

-- Hoje estou em busca de oportunidade para trabalho com Desenvolvimento Front-end
+- Today I'm looking for an opportunity to work with Front-end Development
-- Meu foco nos estudos é o desenvolvimento Web. inicialmente html, css e javaScript
+- I am currently studying Web development.
+Initially html, css and javaScript
-- Contate-me pelo e-mail: mauro_r_gomes@hotmail.com
+- Contact by email: mauro_r_gomes@hotmail.com

  ##